mountainkidai/rfSEClub/Ai/Story/006_Neurons_Biologys_Signal_Units_1891_Golgi_Cajal.md

 - The brain’s network structure is flexible due to **plasticity**, which strengthens or weakens connections based on experience.
 - Overall, neuron communication combines **fast electrical signaling inside neurons** and **chemical signaling between neurons** for precise, adaptable information processing.

+# Cell Types in the Brain: Neurons vs. Glia

+## Neurons: The Brain's Information Messengers

+- Neurons are specialized cells responsible for **receiving, processing, and transmitting information**.
+- They communicate via **electrical impulses** (action potentials) and **chemical signals** (neurotransmitters).
+- Neurons have unique structures:
+  - **Dendrites:** Receive signals from other neurons.
+  - **Soma (cell body):** Integrates incoming signals.
+  - **Axon:** Sends electrical signals to other neurons or muscles.
+- Neurons form the core of brain function: sensation, movement, cognition, and emotions.

+## Glia: The Brain's Supporting Staff

+- Glial cells, or **glia**, are supporting cells that **maintain and protect neurons**.
+- Types of glia include:
+  - **Astrocytes:** Provide nutrients, maintain the chemical environment, and support the blood-brain barrier.
+  - **Oligodendrocytes:** Form myelin sheaths around axons, speeding up electrical signals in the brain.
+  - **Microglia:** Act as immune cells, removing waste and protecting against infection.
+- Glia do not transmit electrical signals but are essential for healthy brain functioning.

+## Why Differentiating Them Matters

+- **Neurons** perform the brain’s information processing and communication.
+- **Glia** provide critical support, ensuring neurons work efficiently and stay healthy.
+- Understanding this division is fundamental before diving into neuron structure and signal mechanisms.

+---

+This foundational knowledge helps recognize the collaboration required for brain function, preparing for deeper study of neuron physiology.

 ### 6.1 Neuron Anatomy: Dendrites, Soma, Axon, Myelin

 ![Neuron Structure](images/neuron.png)